Knockeen Hills Poteens

 For more details click on Product Reviews, or send an email to email@example.com

-Some brands of Irish poteen may be more expensive to buy in Ireland, than in the UK.
-Whilst the UK and Irish Governments submitted a joint application to the EU for G.I.
+Some brands of poteen may be more expensive to buy in Ireland, than in the UK.
+As the UK and Irish Governments previously submitted a joint application to the EU for G.I.
 Status, the Irish Revenue Commissioners implemented a much more frequent and therefore more expensive verification system for Irish based poteen producers and bottlers, than Her Majesty's Revenue and Customs in the UK for its Irish poteen producers and bottlers.
 These higher costs in Ireland whilst providing additional tax raising revenue for the Irish government, at the same time increase production costs for its Irish poteen bottlers.
 Knockeen Hills products are therefore naturally planned to be produced and bottled in the United Kingdom.
-It is therefore suggested you might wish to compare brand prices between Irish Poteen brands bottled in Ireland and those bottled in the UK before placing orders.
-Knockeen Hills brands have since the introduction of the G.I.
-Status been exclusively bottled in the UK.
+Knockeen Hills brands have for many years been exclusively bottled in the UK.

 OFFICIAL GOVERNMENT IRISH POTEEN EXPORT GROWTH ESTIMATES.